SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![TeacherHP](./testImage/TeacherScreen/TeacherHP.JPG)

-- If I click on Booked Lectures I can see the list of the students booked for my next lectures.
+- If I click on `Booked Lectures` I can see the list of the students booked for my next lectures.
 In this case, there are some bookings.

 ![BookedLecture](./testImage/TeacherScreen/BookedLecture.JPG)

 ## Story 4
 ###### As a student I want to get an email confirmation of my booking so that I am informed.
-### Test 5 (A student book an available lecture and receive a mail confirmation)
+### Test 5 (A student books an available lecture and receives a mail confirmation)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)